hansott/firewall-php/docs/should_block_request.md

         // If the user is authenticated, set the user ID in Aikido Zen context if ($userId && $userName) {
+            // Username is optional: \aikido\set_user can be called only with user ID
             \aikido\set_user(strval($userId), $userName);
         }